 “It was in the mid or late 50’s.”
 He hesitated.
 “I was young when I first arrived here, full of enthusiasm and a desire to serve.
 I wanted to change the world, bring all of the kingdom of God to this big flat empty land.”

 “I was sitting right here, where we are now.
 The child had also discovered this quiet shady spot, with its dome of branches providing solitude from the world.
 Its shelter wasn’t as thick in those days, but it was adequate, and like now, you could see the water under those brancheswhere they spread out over the river.
 I surprised her, which was why she was hiding.”

-Father Xavier used his grassy stub to scratch diagonal lines over his pattern in the sand.
-He lifted his head to look at me allowing the turquoise squint of his stare to brush over my face.
+Father Xavier scratched diagonal lines over his pattern in the sand.
+He lifted his head to look at me allowing the turquoise squint of his stare to brush my face.

 He straightened, then leaning back he cocked a knee to lift his leg so that the tip of his sandal erased the lines in the sand.

 Father Xavier picked another stem from beside the bench, and smoothing the sand with his sandal, began once again to draw his lines.